may-bach/Dangai/Dangai Web/public/chapters/prologue/part_3.md

 <p class="centered">She closes her eyes for a moment, visualizing the ideal candidate.</p>

 **Aoki:** (It would be nice to have a student from my own class be chosen for the position.
-Even on the off chance that no one in the university is interested, I could at least let these guys know who the head volunteer is, maybe that would-)
+Even on the off chance that no one in the university is interested, I could at least let these guys know who the Lead Coordinator is, maybe that would-)

 <p class="centered">The sound of tables shifting and chairs sliding interrupts her thoughts.
 She opens her eyes.
 A forest of hands has shot up.
 She hides her surprise behind a small smile.</p>